Las Vegas 3 Days Itinerary 2023

 The best time to go to Las Vegas is between March-May and September-November.
-There is a couple of reasons for those dates.
-The weather is favorable – it’s not too hot, and swimming pools in most of the hotels are open.
+There is a couple of reasons for those months.
+The weather is favorable – it’s not too hot, and most hotels’ swimming pools are open.
 And you will find a lot of price deals for hotels and attractions.
 Summer is sweltering and crowded as well.
 But if you must go during summer, book everything in advance.
-You will avoid getting stuck in lines to the most exciting attractions.
+You will avoid getting stuck in lines at the most exciting attractions.

 Las Vegas Itinerary – How to get to LV?

-Las Vegas McCarran International Airport is very well connected with cities of the USA, but also with Europe and Asia.
+Las Vegas McCarran International Airport is very well connected with cities in the USA, Europe, and Asia.
 Except for local airports, people often fly to Los Angeles and drive to Las Vegas.
 It will be about 5-6 hours of driving from Los Angeles, and the distance is 270 miles.
-Las Vegas is a city where you can spend a week, and you won’t be bored, it’s so many attractions and things to do.
+Las Vegas is a city where you can spend a week and you won’t be bored.
+It’s so many attractions and things to do.
 Moreover, it is a great base for exploring the Southwest and the most beautiful places in the USA.
-Therefore, if you are planning a day trips from Las Vegas, check out our recommendations.
+If you plan a day trip from Las Vegas, check our recommendations.

-Most of the hotels in Las Vegas have resort fees as a way to increase their base rate that is usually attractive.
+Most of the Las Vegas hotels have resort fees to increase their base rate, which is usually attractive.
 If you want to avoid it, you can still find some hotels that don’t have a resort fee.
-Please also remember that in the last couple of years many hotels introduced parking fees, so before deciding where to stay, count all the costs carefully.
+Please also remember that in the last couple of years, many hotels have introduced parking fees, so before deciding where to stay, count all the costs carefully.

 Las Vegas 3 Days Itinerary – Buy Las Vegas Pass

 If you plan to use many Las Vegas attractions and stay 3 days in Las Vegas, it might be a perfect idea to buy a pass that will save you 50% of the money!
-We recommend pass sold by GetYourGuide service that covers over 35 of the most famous attractions.
+We recommend Las Vegas Go City All-Inclusive Pass with 30+ Attractions.
 It’s a great solution.
-Enjoy 2, 3, 4, 5, or 7 Las Vegas activities for one low price with an Explorer Pass, valid for 60 days.
-Choose from 35+ museums, tours, and top attractions and save up your money.
+Enjoy 2, 3, 4, or 5 days of Las Vegas activities for one low price.
+Choose from 35+ museums, tours, and top attractions, and save up your money.
 You can enjoy one premium attraction choice between a Las Vegas Strip helicopter ride, a Zion National Park tour, and tickets to Ka by Cirque du Soleil.
 Book it below:

-Las Vegas is not the only city of hazard, but also a place to eat in excellent restaurants.
-So you should start your day with a great breakfast, and there’s plenty of places to choose from.
-We will give here three of our recommendations – you can use one for each day if you want.
+Las Vegas is not the only city of hazards, but also a place to eat in excellent restaurants.
+So you should start your day with a great breakfast, and there are plenty of places to choose from.
+We will give here three of our breakfast, lunch, and dinner recommendations – you can use one for each day if you want.

 Overlook Grill ($$) – You will find this elegant restaurant in The Cosmopolitan Hotel adjacent to Boulevard Pool.
-The important thing is to remember that this place is open seasonally, so make sure if it is accessible when you visit sin city.
-We recommend to try their Avocado Toast Benedict or Blackened Mahi-Mahi Sandwich!
+The important thing is to remember that this place is open seasonally, so make sure it is accessible when you visit the sin city.
+We recommend trying their Avocado Toast Benedict or Blackened Mahi-Mahi Sandwich!

 Bruxie ($$) – You will find this restaurant in New York, New York hotel next to Park Avenue.
 It should be your choice if you are fun of waffles because they are the best.
-We were trying Bacon, Egg & Cheddar, and Green Eggs & Ham, and they were delicious!
-The good news is that if you are late for your breakfast, you can still order it because they serve all day.
+We were trying Bacon, Egg & Cheddar, and Green Eggs & Ham, which were delicious!
+If you are late for your breakfast, you can still order it because they serve it all day.

 Eiffel Tower Experience in Paris Hotel

 Start your trip with a spectacular view of Vegas.
 We highly recommend Eiffel Tower Viewing Deck Entrance Ticket.
 We are sure it’s worth paying for this incredible view.
 The panorama from Viewing Deck is incredible.
-If you always dreamed of going to Paris and get the elevator to the top of the Eiffel Tower and it never came true, maybe it’s time to try it in Hotel Paris, Las Vegas?
+If you always dreamed of going to Paris and getting the elevator to the top of the Eiffel Tower, and it never came true, maybe it’s time to try it in Hotel Paris, Las Vegas?
 The replica is half-scale of the original French monument, but the experience is similar.
 Everything was designed to remind the unique construction of Paris.
-You will get to the panoramic observation deck and look not only to The Strip but also to mountains around Las Vegas and even the Mojave Desert.
-It might also be a good idea to observe magnificent Bellagio Hotel Fountains from this perspective!
+You will get to the panoramic observation deck and look at The Strip, the mountains around Las Vegas, and even the Mojave Desert.
+It might also be a good idea to observe the magnificent Bellagio Hotel Fountains from this perspective!

 Gamble in Caesars Palace

-The Venetian Resort Hotel & Casino is our favorite hotel in Las Vegas, and if it has rooms available, we love to stay here.
-And what is really strange is it can get out of rooms even having 7000 of them (combined with The Palazzo) what makes it the biggest in the United States.
-We believe that the reason for this is probably the fact that this hotel reminds beautiful Venice Italy with its Grand Canal, and the streets of Venice.
-You can have a gondola ride here and enter Madame Tussauds museum, and it’s fun!
-You can feel like in Venice!
+The Venetian Resort Hotel & Casino is our favorite hotel in Las Vegas, and if it has rooms available, we love to stay there.
+And what is really strange is it can get out of rooms even having 7000 of them (combined with The Palazzo), which makes it the biggest in the United States.
+We believe that the reason for this is probably because this hotel reminds beautiful Venice, Italy, with its Grand Canal and the streets of Venice.
+You can have a gondola ride here and enter Madame Tussauds museum, and it’s a lot of fun!
+You can feel like you are in Venice!
 It is worth buying this trip if you want to give your loved one a romantic and fun surprise.
 It’s worth booking it in advance.
-In our opinion is one of the best experience of Las Vegas 3 days itinerary.
+In our opinion is one of the best experiences of the Las Vegas 3 days itinerary.

 Rides at the top of Stratosphere

-You should plan this attraction if the sun sets and night start to come slowly.
-Fountains are at its best in the dark with all those lights on.
+You should plan this attraction after sunset.
+Fountains at Bellagio Hotel are at their best in the dark with all those lights on.
 And you must see them in person because they were destined to romance your senses.
-During the day you can admire them every 30 minutes, but at night even more often – every 15 minutes.
+During the day, you can admire them every 30 minutes, but at night, even more often – every 15 minutes.
 At Bellagio Hotel, more than a thousand fountains dance in front of the hotel, enhanced by music and light.
-The display spans more than 1,000 feet with water soaring as high as 460 feet into the air.
+The display spans over 1,000 feet, with water soaring as high as 460 feet into the air.

-And if you plan to visit Vegas and see those fountains, think that you can leave Las Vegas – Entertainment Capital of the World – without seeing one or more of the shows that uphold the city’s title!
-Of course, it is better to book those shows tickets ahead, but sometimes there is a chance to buy them just by walking in.
+If you plan to visit Vegas and see those fountains, think that you can leave Las Vegas – the Entertainment Capital of the World – without seeing one or more of the shows that uphold the city’s title!
 So if you are already in Bellagio Hotel, why don’t you see the “O” by Cirque du Soleil?
-They weaves an aquatic tapestry of artistry, surrealism, and theatrical romance in this timeless production.
+In this timeless production, they weave an aquatic tapestry of artistry, surrealism, and theatrical romance.
 “The international cast of world-class acrobats, synchronized swimmers, divers, and characters perform in, on, and above water to create a breathtaking experience in a magnificent theatre reminiscent of a European opera house.”
+Book your ticket ahead.

-On the second day of this Las Vegas 3-days Itinerary, you can focus on the other part of The Strip around hotels like Luxor Hotel, Excalibur Hotel, or Mandalay Bay Hotel.
-In this section, we will have some lunch propositions for you as well.
+On the second day of this Las Vegas 3-day Itinerary, you can focus on the other part of The Strip around hotels like Luxor Hotel, Excalibur Hotel, or Mandalay Bay Hotel.

 Welcome to Fabulous Las Vegas Sign